BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 ![](images/SylabsBuildContainer.png){width="2.1in"}

-- Sylabs runs a first test on the vaility of your script and releases the button 'Build' (click on it)
+- Sylabs runs a first test on the validity of your script and releases the button 'Build' (click on it)

 - Follow the outcome at the bottom of the screen and check for possible error messages

-- Once you succeed in building the container you cand send us the file `bplim_RStudio.def`
+- Once you succeed in building the container, you cand send us the file `bplim_RStudio.def`

 ## Jupyter Lab